Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Experiment

 \subsection{Convergence of Loss}

-As shown in Figure \ref{Convergence of Loss}, in all three datasets, the loss values of S2T can achieve convergence after a few epochs.
-By comparing the convergence rules of the three datasets, we find that the data set with more nodes has a faster convergence speed of the corresponding loss value.
+As shown in Figure \ref{Convergence of Loss}, in all datasets, the loss values of S2T can achieve convergence after a few epochs.
+By comparing the convergence laws of the datasets, we find that the dataset with more nodes has a faster convergence speed of the corresponding loss value.
 It means that more node samples are provided in each training so that the model can learn better.

 Combined with the above discussion, S2T has time complexity of $O(t|E|d^3)$ and can converge quickly with a small amount of epoch training, which means that S2T can be more adaptable to large-scale data.